Longevity education/coordination problem

 - strenghtening up some feedback loops so people don’t associate “hard work” with “faster aging” unnecessarily (a risk)

 Some people are super-high-kindness and even if they are not the “most impressive”, can still play important support roles if they make it easier for others to do the real work (they can unstick sticky points that others make).
-Even if you’re ADHD, a distributed support role may be possible even if it makes you unable to do hard with while maintaining integrity (but not everyone can be like this)
+Even if you’re ADHD, a distributed support role may be possible even if it makes you unable to do hard things while maintaining integrity (but not everyone can be like this).
+DO NOT COMPROMISE ON INTEGRITY WHEN YOU FINALLY FIND THE RIGHT PEOPLE (it’s sometimes hard when you grow up in K12 and when “everything is stupid” and you have to minimize the amount of time spent in braindead lectures but once you meet the RIGHT people in longevity/AI/“the edge”, make sure you stay high-integrity).

 Alex, I think that you should try to understand your friend Matthew’s model of Habermas.
 You’re right that he tracks the plot and he’s unusually conscious about it for someone with his level of privilege (and thus perceived incentive to be unconscious of it).
 The whole life extension project and the set of associated projects that you are interested in are currently impossible because of a collapse of discourse and it’s replacement with a hyperreality simulacrum of discourse that has been described in obscurantist prose which validates participation as inevitable for those already committed to participating but which doesn’t present itself for recognition to those who don’t already perceive the social phenomenon as part of a post-discoursive “nihilist project”.
 You are basically the most perceptive good-faith observer of that simulacrum, so it’s up to you to convince the talented and saavy people you find, such as Matthew and Sonia, that if they reject the nihilist project a more satisfying life would become available than the gracious consciousness of a dying world which is all that privilege has to offer.